dnsimple/dnsimple-support/content/articles/a-record.markdown

 ## Manage A records

-From the DNSimple record editor you can [add, remove, and update A records](/articles/manage-a-record).
+From the DNSimple record editor, you can [add, remove, and update A records](/articles/manage-a-record).